Copy the path in Registry Editor on Windows 10

 Step 3: Now, navigate to the key with the path you want to copy.
 For example, let’s reach the Notepad key using the following path:

 Step 4: Right-click on Notepad and click on the option Copy Key Name.

 Step 5: Finally, open any text or email editor and paste the copied Registry Editor key path.

 After the advent of build 14942, Microsoft introduced the address bar in the Registry Editor.
 This bar displays the current Registry path and thus allows you to copy and paste it easily.

-Step 2 : Now, on the top of the page, you can notice the full path.
+Step 2: Now, on the top of the page, you can notice the full path.
 Go to the address bar and use the hotkey Ctrl + A to select the full path.
-Now, right click on selected path and choose Copy .
+Now, right-click on the selected path and choose Copy.
 Instead, you can also press the Ctrl + C keys for the same purpose.

-The task to Copy the Main Path in Registry Editor is quite easier than you might even think.
-Just go to Registry Editor and navigate to a specific key and then copy it.
+The task to Copy the Main Path in Registry Editor is relatively more straightforward than you might even think.
+Just go to Registry Editor and navigate to a specific key, and then copy it.